Bank of America Stock: Is It a Good Buy?

 The company struggled during the financial crisis of 2007-08, and it ultimately had to cut its quarterly dividend to just $0.01 per share for its March 27, 2009, payout.
 However, since then the dividend has grown by a factor of 21, to $0.21 per share every quarter.
 Investors received their most recent dividend payment on Dec.
 2, 2021.

 Catalysts for Growth

 After years of enduring a low-interest rate environment, the coronavirus pandemic hit the economy in 2020.
-This one-two punch decimated Bank of America’s loan business, which is the primary way in which banks make money.
+This one-two punch decimated Bank of America’s loan business, which is the primary way banks make money.

 Traditionally, the function of a bank is to take the money deposited by customers and lend it out to borrowers.
 Banks earn money on the spread between the low interest rates they pay depositors and the higher rates they collect from borrowers.
-But in a low-interest rate environment, there’s not much of a spread between short- and long-term interest rates.
+But in a low-interest-rate environment, there’s not much of a spread between short- and long-term interest rates.
 Coupled with the pandemic shutting down most businesses, loan activity simultaneously dried up, making for a disastrous scenario for banks.

 What’s Warren Buffett’s Take?